pshrmn/understanding-rollup/nodes.md

 #### Behaviors

-* activate - set node's activated property to true, call the node's run method, and if the node's declaration type is "var" (so that it gets hoisted), make sure that the block that the declarator is in does not get tree shaken
+* assignExpression - for each proxy, assign them the `UNKNOWN_ASSIGNMENT` expression
-* hasEffects - return result of calling init node's `hasEffects` method
+* hasEffects - return result of calling init node's `hasEffects` method or extract all of the names from the `id` node and return true if any of their proxies are `included`.
 * initialiseNode
   * create a proxies map
   * find the node's lexical boundary scope